ethereum/portal-network-specs/block-header-gossip.md

 ## Block storage
 Each client will be storing blocks in two forms.
 As accumulators where the entire block history is recorded and as partial block headers where only a subset of the block header is stored.
-Partial block headers only stored for the most recent N number of blocks.
+Partial block headers are only stored for the most recent N number of blocks.

 ### Accumulator
 Portal network's accumulator will be based on the [double-batched merkle log accumulator](https://ethresear.ch/t/double-batched-merkle-log-accumulator/571)